RTEMS/rtems-docs/eng/req-eng.rst

 -----------------------------

 Each requirement shall have a rationale or justification recorded in a dedicated section of the requirement file.

-.. topic:: Doorstop

 See *rationale* attribute for :ref:`ReqEngSpecItems`.

 .. _ReqEngSpecItems: